dask/dask/docs/source/glossary.rst

   pandas dataframes but operate on datasets larger than memory using multiple threads.
 Dask.dataframe does not implement the complete pandas interface.

+GIL
+  The Global Interpreter Lock is a CPython feature that stops threads from manipulating Python objects in parallel.
+The GIL prevents Python from sharing non thread-safe code between multiple threads.

 Opportunistic caching:
   Dask's :doc:`caching` monitors tasks to measure their past computation cost, storage cost, and frequency of use, and to predict their future frequency of